Deep Identity-aware Transfer of Facial Attributes: Conclusion

 \section{Conclusion}

-We present a unified deep convolutional network model (i.e., DIAT) for identity-aware facial attribute transfer.
-DIAT adopts a two-stage scheme and consists of a transform network and an enhancement.
-To train the transform network, we adopt the GAN framework, and define the adaptive perceptual identity loss on the feature maps of the attribute discriminator.
-Two kinds of enhancement networks are suggested to cope with local and global attribute transfer tasks, respectively.
+~ A deep identity-aware transfer (\ie, DIAT) model is presented for facial attribute transfer.
+Considering that some attributes may be only related with parts of facial image, the whole transfer model consists of two subnetworks, \ie, mask network and attribute transform network, which work collaboratively to produce the transfer result.
+In order to train the model, we further incorporate adversarial attribute loss, adaptive perceptual loss with perceptual regularization and attribute ratio regularization.
 Experiments show that our model can obtain satisfying results for both local and global attribute transfer.
-Even for some identity-related attribute (e.g., gender transfer), our DIAT can obtain visually impressive results with minor modification on identity-related features.
-In future work, we will extend our model to hand script imitation and some low level vision applications.
+Even for some identity-related attributes (e.g., gender transfer), our DIAT can obtain visually impressive results with minor modification on identity-related features.
+Our DIAT can also be extended to face hallucination and performs favorably in recovering facial details.
+In future work, we will further improve the visual quality and diversity of the transfer results, and extend our model to arbitrary attribute transfer.